JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-function-test-app-broken.png)

 2. Press the `Send cycles updates` button to send the new telemetry.
-Press the button _multiple times_ within the same time frame of one minute to match the query in Stream Analytics.
+Press the button _multiple times_ within the same time frame of two minutes to match the query in Stream Analytics.

     ![alt tag](img/azure-function-test-app-broken-telemetry.png)

 The UWP app now simulates a machine which has stopped working.
-If this error is passed several times a minute, this is picked up by Stream Analytics.
+If this error is passed several times within two minutes, this is picked up by Stream Analytics.
 Let's check out the Azure Function

 ## Receiving broken machines information in the Azure Function